ubco-W2020ST2-data301/project-group13-project/README.md

 ## Team Members

 - Rhys Herzberg: I'm in my final year of Electrical Engineering!
 I grew up in mountains AND prairies and love both!
 I like camping/reading/hiking.
-- My name is Shalini Thiru and I am a 4th year Environmental Science major.
+- Shalini Thiru: I am a 4th year Environmental Science major.
 I enjoy learning about how environmental factors can be determinants of health.
-In my spare time I love to go on hikes and jam out
+In my spare time I love to go on hikes and jam out.

 ## References